Stephen Plaice: Opera

 In 2016, Plaice was commissioned by the Guildhall School of Music and Drama to create a new operatic adaptation of Chaucer's The Merchant's Tale with composer Julian Philips.
 Plaice developed his libretto for this new opera, The Tale of Januarie, in Chaucerian Middle English and the opera was premiered to wide acclaim in spring 2017.
 Also in 2017, with the composer Jamie Mann, Plaice created Counting Sheep, one of the ten Snappy Operas that Mahagonny Opera Group produced in designated schools throughout the UK.
 In 2018, for Surrey Arts, with the composer Joanna Lee, Plaice wrote No Sound Ever Dies, a sonic suite that explores the glamorous era of the Brooklands racing circuit.
 With Orlando Gough, Plaice has written a new 'state of the nation' community opera for Hastings and Bexhill-on-Sea with Barefoot Opera, entitled Bloom Britannia'.
 This received a successful platform performance at the De La Warr Pavilion in April 2019.
 The full version was staged at St Mary's in the Castle in October 2021.
 A new opera Raising Icarus created with the composer Michael Zev Gordon was premièred at the Birmingham Rep in April 2022.
 Andrew Clements in the Guardian declared it to be 'a high-flying chamber opera that packs a punch'.
 In 2019/20 a new children's 'post truth' opera Henny Penny, music by Julian Philips, was developed to tour schools in Islington, as part of an OWRI/AHRC initiative to promote the teaching of foreign languages.
 As a result of Covid, it has been adapted as an animation by Positivenote, so that it can be used as a classroom teaching aid outside the workshop context.
+The opera was finally premièred at the Crucible Theatre as part of the Sheffield Chamber Music Festival on May 23rd 2026.

 During the COVID-19 pandemic, Plaice was rapidly commissioned by Glyndebourne to adapt Jacques Offenbach's opera buffa Mesdames de la Halle for performance in the gardens at the Sussex opera house.
 The new version is entitled In the Market for Love or Onions are Forever.
 The vocal setting of the operetta was made by Marcia Bellamy.
 The production, directed by Stephen Langridge and starring Danielle de Niese, Allan Clayton, Matthew Rose, Kate Lindsey, Nicky Spence, Brendan Gunnell and Michael Wallace, opened to great acclaim on 12 August 2020.
 It was brought into the main theatre in October 2020 and was given another eight performances.

 In 2022 Glyndebourne commissioned Plaice and Bellamy to produce a new English adaptation of Franz Lehár's operetta The Merry Widow for the 2024 Glyndebourne Festival.
 Directed by Cal McCrystal, it received seventeen performances, starring Danielle de Niese as the Widow, Gérman Olvera as Danilo, and Sir Thomas Allen as Baron Zeta.The production was filmed by Maestro live at Glyndebourne, directed by Rhodri Hugh.
 It was broadcast on BBC4 on Christmas Day in 2024 and immediately included in their selection of Great Performances on I Player.